waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.update.md

 ```

 The list_file is "newerFiles.txt" produced by "getdiff", osc_dir is the directory
-where change files are in the file system, that is: getdiff/geofabrik.
+where change files are in the file system, that is "geofabrik" under "getdiff with
+full path: "/var/lib/overpass/getdiff/geofabrik".

 The script uses the same overpass "update_database" program we used to initialize
 the database, what we said about the "FLUSH_SIZE" there applies here.
 You should